molgenis/molgenis.org/public/documentation/guide-R.md

 **
 The R API is a script that allows access to your MOLGENIS data via the R-Project statistical package.
-It is availabelon every MOLGENIS on the URL `http[s]://<your.molgenis.url>/molgenis.R`.
+It is available on every MOLGENIS on the URL `http[s]://<your.molgenis.url>/molgenis.R`.
 **

 ## Example